sugaroverflow/oopPokemonJourney/presentation.md

   public $nextStage = 'Charizard';
 }
 ```
+???
+- So here's the charmeleon class which extends firepokemon
+- we use the `use` keyword to signify we are using the trait.
+- here we're defining a property for the next stage.
+(T) and we need the Charizard class
 --
 ```php
 class Charizard extends FirePokemon { ... }

 ```

+???
+- There should also be a class for the next stage of pokemon - lets assume there's stuff in there for now.
+(T) now if we create a charmeleon and try to evolve it.
 --
 ```php
 $charmeleon = new Charmeleon();